Dr Arthur Asseraf

 On research leave 2021-2024

-I am a historian of modern France, North Africa, and the Mediterranean, with particular interests in the history of colonialism and information.
+I am a historian of modern France, North Africa, and the Mediterranean, with particular interests in the history of media, colonialism, and race.

-Born and raised in Paris, I first came to the UK to study at Cambridge in 2007.
-Since then, I have spent time at Columbia University, the LSE, and the Institut Français du Proche-Orient in Beirut, and conducted my doctoral studies at All Souls College, Oxford, before returning to Cambridge to join the History Faculty.
-In 2021-2024 I will be Pro Futura Scientia fellow at the Swedish Collegium for Advanced Studies in Uppsala and CRASSH in Cambridge.
+Born and raised in Paris, I first came to the UK to study at Cambridge.
+Since then, I have spent time studying in the USA, UK, and Lebanon, before returning to Cambridge to join the History Faculty in 2017.
+I have also held visiting positions in France, and in 2023-2024 I am Pro Futura Scientia fellow at the Swedish Collegium for Advanced Studies in Uppsala.

 Contact